 A. Plans to Combat the Unauthorized Distribution of Copyrighted Material through the Use of Brown's Network

 Brown University has in place programs to combat the unauthorized distribution of copyrighted material by users of the institution's network, without unduly interfering with the educational and research use of the network.
 These programs include the following:

 - Program Review.
-The university, no less than annually, through the use of relevant assessment criteria shall review the effectiveness of its program to combat the unauthorized distribution of copyrighted material, which shall also include reviewing legal alternatives available for downloading or otherwise acquiring copyrighted material.
+The University, no less than annually, through the use of relevant assessment criteria shall review the effectiveness of its program to combat the unauthorized distribution of copyrighted material, which shall also include reviewing legal alternatives available for downloading or otherwise acquiring copyrighted material.
 Relevant assessment criteria could include items such as reviewing whether the institution is following best practices, before and after comparisons of bandwidth used for peer-to-peer applications, low recidivism rates, and reductions in the number of legitimate electronic infringement notices received from rights holders.
-This review shall be conducted by the university's Chief Information Security Officer with assistance from other university staff as may be appropriate.
+This review shall be conducted by the University's Director of Information Technology Security with assistance from other University staff as may be appropriate.

 B. Legal Alternatives for Downloading